gholizade/Viral-taxonomic-profiling/README.md

-# Viral Taxonomic Classification Pipeline (Nextflow)
+# Viral Taxonomic Classification Pipeline

 Viral Taxonomic Profiling Workflow
 This is a fully reproducible Nextflow pipeline for taxonomic profiling of shotgun metagenomic data.